 This is a subject that many Australians will happily go on about.
 Some state that Hungry Jacks was a better product than Burger King.
 Whether this is true, or not is up for debate.
 Perhaps it is more nationalism than rationalism.
 Nowadays the reality is that they are both the same product.

-The company now turn over a billion dollars a year in Australia.
-After all is still a whopper, even at Hungry Jacks….
+The company now turn over a billion dollars a year in Australia – and that is the Hungry Jacks vs Burger King story.
+In the end it was all about the dollars, after all a Whopper is a Whopper, even at Hungry Jacks.